ivana-dodik/BorderTerminal/README.md

 # BorderTerminal
-A JavaFX GUI application project for Programming Languages 2 subject at University
+A JavaFX GUI application maven project for Programming Languages 2 subject at University

-A Java(FX) Maven project.